-Within the village there will be two Built-up Area Boundaries within which new housing will be supported in principle (Map 8, page 30).
-Outside the designated Built-up Area Boundaries the remainder of the parish is defined as open countryside.
-New housing in the open countryside will be strictly controlled and limited to rural exception sites (see Housing Policy 4), replacement dwellings, the conversion of rural buildings, dwellings for rural workers and houses with exceptional and ground-breaking design, or otherwise permitted under Core Strategy A.10 which deals with such issues.
+The neighbourhood plan defines a Built-up Area Boundary for Middle/Upper Tysoe (Map 8, page 30).
+Within the Built-up Area Boundary proposals for new housing will be supported where they otherwise conform with other development plan policies in general and Built Environment Policies 1 and 2 of this Plan in particular.
+Outside the designated Built-up Area Boundary the remainder of the parish is defined as open countryside.
+New housing in the open countryside will be strictly controlled and limited to rural exception sites (see Housing Policy 4), replacement dwellings, the conversion of rural buildings, dwellings for rural workers and houses with exceptional and ground-breaking design.

-6.2.0.1 Boundaries have been drawn largely using fields and historical boundaries (see also Section 4.1.0.5, page 24).
-Within these built-up area boundaries of the village, housing development is accepted as sustainable in terms set out in the National Planning Policy Framework.
+6.2.0.1 The boundary has been drawn using field and historical boundaries (see also Section 4.1.0.3, page 23) and aligns with the Built-up area boundary as recognised by the District Council in their emerging Site Allocations Plan.
+Within the Built-up area boundary of the village, housing development is accepted as sustainable in terms set out in the National Planning Policy Framework.
 The remainder of the Plan area is designated as open countryside.
-The Core Strategy requires villages to provide housing for planned growth over the period to 2031 [11].
-The Plan identifies sites where approximately 18 new houses could be built in addition to the 20 already given permission within the village.
+The Core Strategy requires villages to provide housing for planned growth over the period to 2031 [10].
+The Plan identifies sites where approximately 15 new houses could be built in addition to the 26 already given permission within the village but not yet built.

 6.2.0.2 There is a limit to which existing settlements should be expected to grow during the Plan period.
 This is due to the importance of retaining their character and also because of specific constraints in relation to infrastructure and services.
-The built-up area boundaries of the village are therefore a cornerstone of the Plan and are based on the following principles:
+The built-up area boundary of the village is therefore a cornerstone of the Plan.